Ruth Hubbard (Girl Guides)

 The Hon.
-Ruth Hubbard (b.
-Westminster, 30 October 1896, d.
-Addington, 23 August 1955) was a Girl Guide leader and six times Mayoress of Buckingham.
+Ruth Hubbard (30 October 1896 – 23 August 1955) was a Girl Guide leader and six times Mayoress of Buckingham.
 She was a recipient of the Silver Fish Award, Girl Guiding’s highest adult honour.

 Personal life

 Ruth Mary Hubbard was the youngest daughter of Egerton Hubbard, 2nd Baron Addington and Mary Adelaide Portal.
 The family home was Seven Gables in the village of Addington, Buckinghamshire.
 She attended schools in Aldeburgh, Suffolk and West Drayton, Middlesex.

 She was a devout Christian, regularly attending St. Mary’s Church in Addington.
 She also supported the Free Churches and the Buckingham Corps of the Salvation Army, occasionally preaching at Buckingham’s Army Hall.
 She served as Secretary of the Buckingham Church Union in the early 1930s.

 Hubbard was a keen gardener, supporting the Buckingham and District Horticultural Society.
-In 1933 in order to protect her crops, she “destroyed 1,020 cabbage butterflies”.
-She also bred pedigree rabbits and was the President of the Buckingham Beekeepers’ Association.
+In 1933 in order to protect her crops, she "destroyed 1,020 cabbage butterflies”.
+She also bred pedigree rabbits and was the President of the Buckingham Beekeepers' Association.

 She was well travelled.
 She visited South Africa in 1921.
 In 1927-8 she travelled to Shanghai to meet her brother, Rt.
 Hon.
 Lord Addington, who had been Custodian of Enemy Property in China for four years.
 They returned to the UK via Japan, Korea, Honolulu, mainland USA and Canada.
-She also travelled to Russia and Denmark, and, following WWII, to Oberammergau, Germany, after which she reported that “at one stage there were French, German and British in the same railway compartment and one of them remarked how wonderful it was that they should all be travelling together as friends once again.”
+She also travelled to Russia and Denmark, and, following WWII, to Oberammergau, Germany, after which she reported that "at one stage there were French, German and British in the same railway compartment and one of them remarked how wonderful it was that they should all be travelling together as friends once again".

 Hubbard died at home following a heart attack on 23 August 1955.
 In her will she left the majority of her estate (over £20,000) to her companion of 20 years, Annie Lisbeth McKenzie, who had nursed Hubbard’s mother in the final year of her life, subsequently becoming Hubbard’s housekeeper, secretary and chauffeuse.
-Hubbard in turn nursed McKenzie through ill health, giving her “unfailing attention and care”.
+Hubbard in turn nursed McKenzie through ill health, giving her "unfailing attention and care".
 They attended church together and supported the work of the Salvation Army and the Red Cross.